What can you do with Facebook and Drift?

 What's the Process Look Like?

-This assume the customer already has the general Facebook script added to their site.
+This assumes the customer already has the general Facebook script added to their site.

 - Make sure the Facebook pixel script is already installed.
 You can do it using the Facebook Pixel Helper